vinhub/azure-quickstart-templates/shibboleth-cluster-ubuntu/readme.md

-# Deploy Shibboleth Identity Provider cluster on Ubuntu.
+# Deploy Shibboleth Identity Provider cluster on Ubuntu

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fvinhub%2Fazure-quickstart-templates%2Fmaster%2Fshibboleth-cluster-ubuntu%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

 This template deploys Shibboleth Identity Provider on Ubuntu in a clustered configuration.
 It creates a one or more Ubuntu VM for the front end and a single VM for the backend.
-It does a silent install of Apache Tomcat and Open JDK on the front end VM's, and then deploys Shibboleth IDP on each of it and MySQL on the backend VM.
+It does a silent install of Apache Tomcat and Open JDK on the front end VM's, and then deploys Shibboleth IDP on each of them.
+It also deploys MySQL on the backend VM.
 It configures a load balancer for directing requests to the front end VM's.
 It also configures NAT rules to allow admin access to each of the VM's.
-On back end VM's, it configure a database storage	using JPA.
+On backend VM's, it configures the database using JPA.
 After the deployment is successful, you can go to /idp/profile/Status to check success.
 For further instructions, please refer to the Shibboleth IDP documentation at https://wiki.shibboleth.net/confluence/display/IDP30/Clustering.

+# Notes

+## Front End VM's:
+This template can instantiate up to 5 front end VM's.
+This number can be increased easily by copying and pasting the related parts of the template.

+## Port Details:
+The template opens HTTP port 8443 for SSL front end access on all the front end VM's.
+This port is load-balanced using the load balancer.
+It also opens ports 2200 to 2204 on the load balancer which are mapped to port 22 for SSH admin access on the respective VM's.

 # Test Setup
 Here are the steps you can follow to create a testing setup including Shibboleth IDP deployed using this template, along with an OpenLDAP test server and a test SP available online.

-## Deploy Shibboleth IDP Cluster using this template.
+## Deploy Shibboleth IDP Cluster using this template

-Create a deployment of Shibboleth IDP Cluster using this template and SSH into the each front end VM's deployed.
+Create a deployment of Shibboleth IDP Cluster using this template and SSH into the each of the front end VM's deployed.

 ## Update ldap.properties inside /opt/conf directory as per the LDAP configuration.
 Following are the settings for Online LDAP Test Server installation hosted at http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/
 	- set idp.authn.LDAP.authenticator = bindSearchAuthenticator
 	- set idp.authn.LDAP.ldapURL = ldap://ldap.forumsys.com:389